Bridge Diagnostics: Subchapter V Plan Confirmed by Cramdown

 When was the plan confirmed?

-The confirmation order was entered in September 2024, reflecting plan confirmation under the Subchapter V chapter 11 framework.
+The Confirmation Order was entered in September 2024, reflecting plan confirmation under the Subchapter V chapter 11 framework.

-For more expert analysis of chapter 11 cases and restructuring mechanics, visit the ElevenFlo bankruptcy blog.
+For more chapter 11 case coverage, visit the ElevenFlo bankruptcy blog.